Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A bug that will be uncovered.
 - [x] A technical requirement that must be satisfied.
-- [ ] An assignment from the lead quality engineer
+- [ ] An assignment from the lead quality engineer.
 - [ ] Something that completes the test coverage of a system.

 _[⬆ Back to Top](#table-of-contents)_